jdkuenzi/galaxy-simulation/README.md

 # Galaxy simulation with Barnes-Hut algorithm and Verlet integration

-This project is a galaxy simulation using the Barnes-Hut agorithm and Verlet integration.
+This project is a galaxy simulation using the Barnes-Hut algorithm and Verlet integration.
 Currently the execution of the code is sequential but I will develop a concurrent version as well as translate and refactor the code.

 This project was made during my B.Sc. at the *Haute école du paysage, d’ingénierie et d’architecture de Genève (HEPIA)* at Geneva in Switzerland.